kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 Environment example: see .env.example.

+JWT & tenancy
+- Protected routes require Authorization: Bearer <JWT>.
+- Set JWT_SECRET in your environment for token verification (a dev fallback is used if missing, but do not use it in production).
+- req.auth = { userId, tenantId, token } is available in controllers and routes after auth.
+- All DB queries must be scoped by tenant_id; shared CRUD factory and routes now enforce this automatically.

 Dev routes
 - Dev-only endpoints under /api/dev/* are mounted only when:
   - NODE_ENV is not 'production', OR